Help

 The Girl Scout I want to support lives in a different state.
 Can I purchase Girl Scout Cookies digitally from her?

 Yes.
 We understand that sometimes friends and loved ones live across the country or in a different state, so feel free to purchase cookies from any Girl Scout who markets her cookie business to you.
 She'll be grateful for your support.
-Please only select shipped delivery if the Girl Scout and parent/caregiver are unable to hand deliver the cookies to you.
+Please select shipped delivery if the Girl Scout and parent/caregiver are unable to hand deliver the cookies to you.

 How do I check my order status?